The 21 Different Types of Content Marketing (With Examples)

 Videos are like podcasts but visual.
 That's all you need to know, right?
 Truthfully, video marketing is its whole industry, even if it's technically a subset of content marketing.

-Embedding Videos as a Ranking Factor
+Embedding Videos As A Ranking Factor

 It requires a unique skill set in video production, and the investment in audio and video production software and equipment can be steep.
 Producing high-quality videos can be exceedingly compelling and helpful, but it's valuable if you can get it down.